pivotal/docs-tap/tanzu-build-service/install-tbs.md

 To use AWS IAM authentication:

-1. Configure an AWS IAM role that has read and write access to the `INSTALL-REGISTRY-HOSTNAME/TARGET-REPOSITORY` registry location to be used for installation.
+1. Configure an AWS IAM role that has read and write access to the repository in the container registry used when installing Tanzu Application Platform.

 1. Use the following alternative configuration for `tbs-values.yaml`: